 Asphalt Shingle Weight and Tonnage Planning

-The three-tab shingle averages 250 pounds per square; architectural laminate runs closer to 400.
-A typical 25-square tear-off lands between three and five tons before underlayment, so we route a hooklift truck with the right weight limit to keep the haul within a single pickup.
-How does that translate to a 10-yard dumpster?
-It caps the tonnage so the container doesn’t overload on the drive to the landfill.
+Most roofers weigh shingles before ordering a dumpster; three-tab averages 250 pounds per square, architectural laminate runs closer to 400.
+A 25-square tear-off lands between three and five tons before underlayment is added, so we route a hooklift truck with a capped weight limit.
+How does that translate to a 10-Yard roll-off?
+The bin’s side walls are lower to keep the load inside the haul-out limit on a single pickup.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition